andreweskeclarke/reinforcement_learning/README.md

 # reinforcement_learning
-Playing around with Reinforcement Learning
+Playing around with Reinforcement Learning, running n-bandits simulations.

+Based on "Reinforcement Learning - An Introduction" by Sutton and Brato.

 # Running
 ```bash